MaryMahmoodi/convolutional-neural-network-python/README.md

-# ConvolutionalNeuralNetwork on MNIST DATASET
+# ConvolutionalNeuralNetwork on the MNIST DATASET